Swashbuckler

 Relation Properties

-Types can have relation properties — structured fields that link to other entries.
-When you add a relation property to a type, each entry of that type can reference other entries through that property.
+Templates can have relation properties — structured fields that link to other entries.
+When you add a relation property to a template, each entry using that template can reference other entries through that property.
 These work alongside mentions and manual links to provide another way to connect entries.

-See Entries & Types for details on property types.
+See Entries & Templates for details on property types.

 Viewing Connections